sphere-engine/SRL-Handbook/content/introduction.rst

 In this diagram we can see how user's source code go through the system.
 Firstly it is compiled by a proper compiler (according to the selected programming language) which produces executable file\ [#]_\.
-In the next step created executable is fed with model input data and we obtain the user's output file.
+In the next step created executable is fed with model input data and the system obtains the user's output file.
 The final step is the procedure of comparing the user's output file with the model output file, we call it *judging*.
 The judge returns the status of the submission.
 Note that the diagram is a simplified sketch of the idea and we will extend both the picture and the explanation.

 .. rubric:: Footnotes

-.. [#] Body elements go here.
-In case of script languages we use proper interpreter to run the code.
+.. [#] In case of script languages we use proper interpreter to run the code.